VioleD25th/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - Grants no permissions for user and group, all for others for file hello (be cool like 007)

 9-John_Doe - Grants permissions -rwxr-x-wx to file hello

+10-mirror_permissions - mirrors the permissions of file hello into file olleh